 In 1974 the Mariner 10 spacecraft did a flyby of Mercury.
 This means that it did a hit-and-run rather than orbiting the planet (actually, due to its complicated trajectory, it managed three flybys).
 This yielded photographs of about 45% of the surface.
 It made some interesting discoveries, including that Mercury does have a tenuous atmosphere made mainly of helium, and that it has a magnetic field.
 Given that the core of Mercury is thought to be solid, this field cannot be generated the way it is for the Earth (i.e., can't be a dynamo), so some people think that it is more like a permanent magnet, in which magnetic domains in iron line up.
-Right now the MESSENGER mission is making multiple close approaches to Mercury and in 2011 will be injected into an orbit around it.
-We should learn a great deal more from this mission about the geology and history of Mercury.
+The MESSENGER mission recently completed its 2,000th orbit around Mercury, so we will continue to learn about the geology and history of our smallest planet.

 Mercury is close enough to the Sun that tidal effects have put it in a special configuration.
 Its day (as measured relative to the distant stars) is almost exactly 2/3 of its year.
 Given that it rotates in the same direction that it orbits, this implies that the "day" as measured from one sunrise to the next is actually 176 days, twice the length it takes to orbit around the Sun.
 This very long time and Mercury's lack of a substantial atmosphere mean that the day-night temperature variations are enormous: from -183° C at night to more than $+400^{\circ}$ C in the daytime.
 Its surface is cratered like the Moon, indicating an old surface not affected by plate tectonics (this is expected, given the small size of Mercury).
-There is, unsurprisingly, no evidence for water on the surface.
+MESSENGER found evidence that in some permanently shadowed polar craters there is water ice(!), which might seem surprising but which is consistent with the extremely cold nighttime temperatures.
+Could there be some very narrow boundary regions in which liquid water exists?
+The problem is that Mercury's lack of an atmosphere probably means that if any surface liquid water is produced, it almost certainly evaporates right away.
+Still, we could be open-minded enough to imagine that subsurface liquid water could be somewhere on Mercury.

 Consulting once again our checklist for life, we note that in terms of chemical building blocks Mercury is pretty poor: it is 70% metallic and about 30% made of silicon compounds.
 It has very little carbon, nitrogen, or oxygen that isn't bonded with silicon.
 Some people think these elements may have been lost in a large collision, but this is difficult to tell.
 There is abundant energy, to put it mildly, given how close it is to the Sun.
-No liquid has been detected.
-The huge variations between day and night temperatures mean that this is also not the most stable place to produce life!
-In addition, whereas with cold objects one might appeal to subsurface life, here the entire thing is hot, so liquid water is not so likely down deep either.
+No liquid has been detected, but as we said there might possibly be some in the polar craters.